Entando Standard Banking Demo

 The application includes six MFEs in which the above features complement one another to achieve custom functionality.
 These are described below.

 # 1. Card

 - The MFE is authorization-aware and will pass the bearer token to the microservice for authorization and authentication.
-If you render the dashboard page and you aren't authenticated the widget shows an error message.
+If you render the dashboard page and you aren't authenticated, the widget displays an error message.

-- This widget emits events that are consumed by the Transaction Table widget.
+- This MFE emits events that are consumed by the Transaction Table widget.

 # 2. Card NG

-- This MFE communicates with Transaction Table widget which is implemented in React.
+- This MFE communicates with the Transaction Table widget, which is implemented in React.